Wills

 • at least two credible witnesses over the age of 14 must sign it in your presence.

-Does a Will Have to be Notarized to be Valid in Texas?
+Must a Will be Notarized to be Valid in Texas?

 What is a Self-Proving Affidavit?